 On our First Subaru Nightlife Travels, we stopped off at a car wash to rinse away more than a week’s worth of dirty snow and road salt before venturing out into the night.
 It was one of those unmanned car washes, the kind where you pull up to a machine and a female voice instructs you on what to do.
 Without hesitation, I jumped a step ahead, putting my ATM card in before selecting the type of car wash desired.
-“The voice” was none too pleased I had not followed instructions properly, and carefully scolded me for not marching to her verbal orders.
-We finished paying, entered the bay, and a lone robotic arm continuously circled the car soaping, washing, rinsing and waxing our yellow Subaru.
-After a powerful blow dry, the Baja was now clean and ready to move out into the city.
+“The voice” was none too pleased I had not followed instructions properly, and politely scolded me for not following the directions.
+We finished paying, entered the bay, and a lone robotic arm continuously circled the car soaping, washing, rinsing and waxing our yellow Subaru to a sheen.

 The Bright Lights From the Catholic Church Stood Out…